 Centuries ago, a painter’s obsession was born in this small village of 13.2km² square, sitting strategically between France and Spain in this commune referred to as Catalan.
 So if you love a mix of cultures, this should be on your travel bucket list!

-Originally a fisherman’s village Collioure has now become a strong cultural and historic landmark in the south of France.
+Originally a fisherman’s village, Collioure has now become a vital cultural and historic landmark in the south of France.

-In 1905 precisely, painters and ex-students of Gustave Moreau, Henri Matisse, and André Derain discovered this village, inspired by its beauty, they created paintings; paintings of live colors and of beautiful walls, paintings of the sunrise and sunsets, paintings of tourist boats by the port and of the blue Mediterranean Sea, paintings of petite houses and their flower surroundings, all of which illustrates the allure that this city holds and are real expressions of Collioure.
+In 1905 precisely, painters and ex-students of Gustave Moreau, Henri Matisse, and André Derain discovered this village.
+Inspired by its beauty, they created paintings; paintings of live colors and of beautiful walls, paintings of the sunrise and sunsets, paintings of tourist boats by the port and of the blue Mediterranean Sea, paintings of petite houses and their flower surroundings, all of which illustrates the allure that this city holds and are genuine expressions of Collioure.

-Like photographs done by a painter’s brush, a new form of art was born: Fauvism!
+Like photographs done with a painter’s brush, a new art form was born: Fauvism!
 Many other painters soon followed suit.

-Centuries later, these paintings are a real attraction for the city as artists of all genres flock here.
+Centuries later, these paintings are a great attraction for the city as artists of all genres flock here.
 The city is filled with galleries, and exposition signs pop up at most streets.

 Some of the most famous Fauvism arts are well represented at “Le Chemin de fauvism”, located at Quai de l’amiraute.
 There’s also the “Espace Fauve” located at Avenue Camille pelletan, some paintings are displayed at the places that inspired their artists.